Frequently Asked Questions

 Q27: What happens during school holidays?

 We are open throughout the school holidays.
-The Montessori program does not run during this time, however, special activities or excursions are planned to ensure that children experience a wide variety of learning opportunities.
+(Christmas holiday times to be communicated during third term.
+Usually open) The Montessori program does not run during this time, however, special activities or excursions are planned to ensure that children experience a wide variety of learning opportunities.